Gaganholkar01/bank-customer-churn-analysis-powerbi/README.md

 The following actionable strategies are recommended for immediate implementation:

-1. **Senior Intervention:** Launch a dedicated "Personalized Service Check-in" campaign focused on low-friction, traditional communication (e.g., personal phone calls) for customers aged 50+ who are inactive.
+1. **Senior Intervention:** Launch a dedicated "Personalised Service Check-in" campaign focused on low-friction, traditional communication (e.g., personal phone calls) for customers aged 50+ who are inactive.
 2. **Geographic Focus:** Empower the German branch network with flexible loyalty and service offers to mitigate the concentrated regional risk.
-3. **Lifecycle Retention:** Implement an automated workflow to trigger a "Relationship Milestone Review" contact six months prior to the five-year anniversary (the vulnerability window), offering customized loyalty incentives.
+3. **Lifecycle Retention:** Implement an automated workflow to trigger a "Relationship Milestone Review" contact six months before the fifth anniversary (the vulnerability window), offering customised loyalty incentives.

 ---